| CONDUCTING AIR TIGHT

 A. GET THE CLAIMANT'S

-The claimant is the most important witness
+STORY The claimant is the most important witness

 regarding alleged work accidents.
 Often, a claimant